pkalankhe/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things
+*🐱
+*💓
+*🏈
+In order i like to play some games like: cricket football chess